oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

   * On entering the Classroom page for the first time, after a short period of time to allow them to explore the page, present the learner with a prompt to let them know that they can begin learning or reviewing any topic by clicking on one of the cards.
   * When a learner enters a lesson for the first time, show them a very brief walkthrough of the main lesson player features – namely, the lesson card, audio player, and (when such a button is available and they haven’t clicked on it with 20 seconds) the “CONTINUE” (or similar) button.
 In the case where the first card’s interaction type isn’t a Continue button, the walkthrough should only include the lesson card and audio player; then, once the button to move to the next card appears, Oppia should show a helper tooltip if the learner hasn’t clicked that button within 10 seconds.

+* Adding similar prompts as described above to onboard learners to the Learner Dashboard (which is their home page when they log in).

 **Size of this project:** medium (~175 hours)

 **Potential Mentors:** @krishita30j, @seanlip